Wardley-Mapping-Foundation/wmf-operating-model/minutes-of-meetings/2022-04-12-Tue - Minutes.md

 ## Follow-ups and direction

 - [x] Setup Github account.
 See https://github.com/Wardley-Mapping-Foundation
-- [ ] Create repo with 3 files
+- [x] Create repo with 3 files to get going
-	- [ ] 1 readme - states what the repo is for
+	- [x] 1 readme - states what the repo is for
 	- [ ] 1 file for purpose
 	- [ ] 1 file for principles
+- [ ] Reach out to potential trustees
+- [ ] Start moving Operating Model content from Miro
+- [ ] Shrink calls of weekly sessions to 30min, and organise another one for others in different timezones to attend

 ## Discussions